 New Senior System Leader Development

-Following this, leaders can participate in an Action Learning Group series designed to promote new ways of thinking and strong networks with peers.
+To help with this transition, leaders participate in a cohort programme that includes self-directed work, facilitated sessions and peer learning.
+Te Manutaki is designed to promote new ways of thinking and strong networks with peers.

 Te Pae Turuki | Public Service Leaders Group